-In the coming program year, the LRAUV team will conduct planned high latitude testing at Point Barrow Alaska, complete the fabrication of a second vehicle, procure, design and complete integration of a multi beam sonar sensing capability and conduct extensive testing, to include under ice evaluations as a follow-up to tests conducted in Year 6.
+Specifically, in the coming program year, the LRAUV System team plans to conduct planned high latitude testing in the Great Lakes, complete the fabrication of a second vehicle, procure, design and complete integration of a multi beam sonar sensing capability and conduct extensive testing, to include under ice evaluations as a follow-up to tests conducted in Program Year 6.
+Additionally, the team will procure and integrate an inertial navigation system for aided navigation needed for bottom surveys.
+The team will work to develop user friendly software interfaces as well as a ‘backseat’ capability for autonomy software development needed for new mission behaviors and sensor integration.
+The team will also develop a software simulator in order to be able to ‘simulate’ missions of LRAUV using the entirety of the system payload as well as real world environmental models.

-The LRAUV is designed as a helicopter-portable platform, which will be multi-mission capable system.
-Through designing, fabricating and testing two platforms, two sets of sensing capabilities and three communication and navigation buoys, the LRAUV project team will provide a suitable deployment package to support USCG-led Arctic oil spill response.
-In sum, the ADAC LRAUV project, led by WHOI and MBARI, creates a rapid response solution to incidents occurring in the maritime environment, and increases situational awareness by characterizing the undersea and under ice conditions of ocean surroundings, autonomously, and capable at great distances from first responders in an Arctic maritime crisis.